theaksy/grav/pages/01.home/03.theaksys-blog/blog.md

 It seems SatDump uses the sdrplay_api.dll to interface, this file is in my Satdump directory.
 I installed the [SDRPlay API](https://www.sdrplay.com/api/) and could se the SDRplayAPIService running in TaskManager/Services.

 Following a restart of SatDump the receiver was available and streaming ok.
-THe likelihood is I just needed the API installing.
+The likelihood is I just needed the API installing.